qdrant/landing_page/qdrant-landing/content/features/optimized.md

 weight: 60
 ---

 We made certain Qdrant makes the most of the resources provided.
-Among the optimizations used:

-* Engine built entirely in Rust language
-* Dynamic query planning
-* Payload data indexing
+It is developed entirely in Rust language, among other optimizations it implements dynamic query planning and payload data indexing.
-* Hardware-aware builds (Enterprise only)
+Hardware-aware builds are also available for Enterprises.